billbunkum/billbunkum.github.io/README.md

         * We would match what he did asking questions as we went
         * We would attempt to extend/mutate the results

-## CONSTRUCTION!
-Beware.
-+ Bear in mind, I am hot off the heels of our Bootcamp final project and am now re-vamping this site with all the fancy tools I learned over the past 3 months!

-# billbunkum.github.io
-+ A profile page for the projects I accomplished during the 12-week Awesome Inc. U. Bootcamp which ran from September 2016 to November 2016.

-+ During the Monday thru Friday, 8am-5pm course, I was introduced to a variety of current, web development practices, methodologies, languages and frameworks.
-All told, I achieved over 500 hours of coding experience just from the Bootcamp.

-+ Please, find a comprehensive list of the coursework material [here]({{ site.projects-list }}{% post_url /2016-10-18-projectsList.html %}).

-## Thoughts about DESIGN
-+ currently in developer-blog

-## Thoughts about DEVELOPMENT
-+ currently in developer-blog

 ## List of web links
 + github: https://github.com/billbunkum
 + stackoverflow: http://stackoverflow.com/users/6580955/billbunkum